Skip to main content

 The BOC-3 form has 50 lines (one per state plus D.C.).
 Each line names a person or company physically located in that state who can accept legal service on the carrier's behalf.
 You can name yourself on the line for your home state - assuming you maintain a physical address there - but you cannot legally name yourself on the lines for the other 49 states unless you actually have offices there.

-Even in your home state, the FMCSA only accepts BOC-3 submissions from process-agent providers who have a Form BOC-91 on file.
-The BOC-91 is the upstream registration ("I am a registered process agent") that the FMCSA verifies before accepting any BOC-3 that names you.
+Even in your home state, the FMCSA only accepts BOC-3 submissions from process-agent providers who are registered with FMCSA as process agents.
+That FMCSA registration as a blanket process-agent company is the upstream step ("I am a registered process agent") that the FMCSA verifies before accepting any BOC-3 that names you.

 In practice, every interstate carrier files through a third-party blanket-of-coverage provider.
-The provider has agents on file in every state under their own BOC-91 and submits the BOC-3 listing themselves on every line.
+The provider has agents on file in every state under its own FMCSA process-agent registration and submits the BOC-3 listing themselves on every line.

 Related guides